drteaspoon420/MGMod/README.md

 ### Units
 Sure!

+# Credits
+I would like to thank everyone who even in small part, directly or inderectly has contributed to this modes existance.
+I hope to see more direct contributions to make this coolest dota 2 sandbox where one can play with rules and bend dota into experiences we have yet to try.

 ## Direct Authors
 Lead Development by DrTeaSpoon

 ## Indirect Authors
 Timers Library by bmddota
 David Kolf's JSON module for Lua 5.1/5.2 by David Heiko Kolf

+## Special thanks
+Exposure and Feedback by Baumi and his community.
+Help and Support by Mod Dota community. moddota.com <3